 Book your tour: Skaftafell: Ice Cave Tour & Glacier Hike

 Book your tour: Ice Cave by Katla Volcano Super Jeep from Vik

 Book your tour: Vatnajokull Glacier: Ice Caving and Glacier Hiking

 On the Saturday of Nov 24, 1973 a United States Navy airplane ran out of fuel and was forced to land on Sólheimasandur’s beach in the south of Iceland.
 The crew survived the landing and the airplane’s remains are still at the crash site.
 I’m glad I wasn’t on board as flying is already stressful enough!

 In Thingvellir National Park you can see the Mid-Atlantic Ridge that splits Iceland further apart each year.
 On the drive you can see bubbling hot springs, beautiful lakes, and Iceland’s famous super hairy horses.

-7. Watch Geysir Blow
+10. Watch Geysir Blow

 Every few minutes within the Golden Circle you can see the Strokkhur Geysir spout boiling water up in the air.
 These powerful earth burps can sometimes shoot as high as 100 ft above the ground.
 Also cool to see are the boiling mud pits, but warning, they are not bubbling chocolate pits.

 UPDATE: I have had a lot of questions about where we stayed in Iceland.
 We rented a hotel in Reykjavik right in the city center.
 The prices weren’t too bad but we were there in December.
 It was about $100 a night.
 They offer free breakfast and wifi.
 The breakfast was REALLY good!
-You guys can book or check prices for the hotel here.
+You can book or check current prices for the hotel here.